fonnesbeck/git_tutorial/PITCHME.md

 # Committing changes

+Note:
-^ After reviewing our change, it's time to commit it:
+ After reviewing our change, it's time to commit it:

 ```bash
 $ git commit -m 'Added commentary of second day on Mars'